Rhône Valley wines, direct from the domaine

 Frequently asked questions

-How do I order Rhône Valley wines on Free Grape Society?
+How do I order a Rhône Valley wine case?

 What happens if a bottle arrives broken or doesn't taste right?